Key Takeaways

 Phase 3: Restructuring (2028-2029)

 The pyramid flattens to diamond.
 2-5 humans supervise 50-100 agents per process.
-New roles — governance, oversight, quality assurance — outnumber traditional data science roles.
+New roles in governance, oversight, and quality assurance outnumber traditional data science roles.
 Federated AI centers of excellence dissolve into product teams.
 75% of current jobs require redesign, upskilling, or redeployment by 2030.
 Recommended hires: Agent Reliability Engineer (SRE for agents) and Human Oversight Specialist (to manage the supervision model).
 This is the phase where team structure changes fundamentally.

 Phase 4: AI-Native (2029-2031)

 AI agents are first-class team members with defined roles, authority levels, and performance reviews.
 By 2030, AI will touch all IT work, with 25% done by AI alone and 75% by AI-augmented humans.
-WEF projects 170 million new roles created and 92 million eliminated — a net gain of 78 million jobs, but jobs that look fundamentally different.
+WEF projects 170 million new roles created and 92 million eliminated, a net gain of 78 million jobs, but jobs that look fundamentally different.
 Teams are defined by outcomes, not functions.
-Recommended hires: People who can manage hybrid human-agent teams — the generalists who span design, software, and business.
+Recommended hires: people who can manage hybrid human-agent teams, the generalists who span design, software, and business.

 The 5-Year Evolution Roadmap